openvinotoolkit/docker_ci/get-started.md

 create issue on [GitHub* Issues](https://github.com/openvinotoolkit/docker_ci/issues).
 We will check a missing package to meet Intel(R) security policy.
 Please see [SECURITY](./SECURITY.md) for details to follow security guideline.

+If you got a proxy issues, please setup proxy settings for Docker Engine.
+See the Proxy section in [Install the DL Workbench from Docker Hub* ](https://docs.openvinotoolkit.org/latest/workbench_docs_Workbench_DG_Install_from_Docker_Hub.html) topic.
+DockerHub CI uses a system proxy to generate Dockerfile and build a docker image by default.

 ---
 \* Other names and brands may be claimed as the property of others.